-How to Experience San Diego in 4 Days
+How to experience San Diego in 4 days

 Of course, not everyone is lucky enough to spend all their days in “America’s Finest City.”
 With smart planning, though, it’s possible to experience some of the best the city has to offer in under a week.
 And we’ve got the lowdown on how to do just that.